A 2019 mixtape

 There is also an amazing 2019 compilation by passionweiss.com.
-You know how the experience of drinking a glass of wine is heightened if someone explains its history and its context?
+You know how the experience of drinking a glass of wine is heightened if someone explains its story and origin?
 This is that but for songs.

 The POW Best Rap Songs Of 2019

 POW is a website without ads.
 We don't do sponcon, we don't do clickbait, we don't have any corporate overlords.
 This…

 DJBooth published a list of top albums of the year.
 I look to their commentary for education.

 75 Best Hip-Hop and R&B Albums of 2019, Ranked